paraps/paraps/README.md

   ✩ - pro/darkshippers or just anything of that sort
   </p>
   <p align="left">
-  ✩ - if you make suggestive/NSFW jokes often (adults who do this are a slight IWC)
+  ✩ - if you make suggestive/NSFW jokes often (THIN ICE)
   </p>
    <p align="left">
   ✩ - if you're against fictionkins, therians, otherkins, etc. ; or have them in your DNI